-- The root hash of the Merkle tree.

-- The number of entries in the tree.
+- The root hash of the Merkle tree. - The number of entries in the tree.
+This is also, effectively, the sequence number of the STH. - A timestamp that is equal to the latest timestamp of all SCHs in the tree.

-- A timestamp.

-In the unlikely event there are no new entries by the time MMD has expired, the log will reissue the STH with a new timestamp.
+In the unlikely event there are no new entries by the time MMD has expired, the log will insert a dummy certificate in the tree.